nyan222/roman_empire_zoomcamp/README.md

 ```

 I've got problems to save python df to BQ with partitioning and clustering, but i need it
-I need partitioning by year, it's obvious, and clustering by word_count, if i need 5 shortest articles to print for example^ so I do it.
+I need partitioning by year, it's obvious, and clustering by word_count, if i need 5 shortest articles to print for example, so I do it.

 #### Python block `DATA EXPORTER`, name `roman_sent_to_bq`
 ```python